What is Oracle Blockchain Cloud Service?

 Are there tokens/cryptocurrency involved in running transactions?

-No, as an enterprise-focused permissioned blockchain platform, OABCS doesn't require any tokens or cryptocurrency.
+No, as an enterprise-focused permissioned blockchain platform, OBCS doesn't require any tokens or cryptocurrency.

-In which regions is OABCS available and orderable?
+In which regions is OBCS available and orderable?

 Where does this service fit within Oracle Cloud categories?